 He always adds and multiplies

 so that whatever it was that we were going to be —

 with Him it will exceed our fondest dreams

 ‘to come to share in the very being of God.’”

 [I commend both books to you, but Benson is out of print while Piper’s book (which prompted these thoughts) is available for free download at https://www.desiringgod.org/books/coronavirus-and-christ]

 For contact info, visit About Us.
 For more info see our Website Standards and Use Policy page (under “About Us”).
-[My article titles that start with ↑ point to additional articles that help us “look up”.]
+[Titles that start with ↑ point to devotional articles that help us “look up”.]